Rome Explorer Pass Review 2023: Is It a Good Value?

 - Buy It on Sale – These passes go on sale pretty regularly.
 If you know you’re considering the pass, start watching for sales a few months in advance.

-- Be Mindful of Reservation Requirements – As I mentioned before, many of the tours and the classes included on the Go Rome Explorer Pass require advanced reservations.
-In the case of the Colosseum, Palatine Hill, and Roman Forum, as well as St. Peter’s Dome Climb, Basilica, and Vatacombs tours, you need to book well in advance.
+- Be Mindful of Reservation Requirements – As I mentioned before, many of the tours and activities on the Rome Explorer Pass require advanced reservations.
+In the case of the Colosseum, Palatine Hill, and Roman Forum, you need to book well in advance.
 These sites are massively popular and waiting until the last minute could mean you won’t get a time slot during your trip.
 Some planning is definitely required.
 It’s best not to schedule these tours for your first day in town, just in case your flights are delayed.

-How to Buy the Go Rome Explorer Pass
+How to Buy the Go City Rome Explorer Pass

-You can buy the Go Rome Explorer Pass here.
+You can buy the Go City Rome Explorer Pass here.

-The Go Rome Explorer Pass is backed by a 30-day risk-free guarantee.
-That means if you buy the pass but then change your mind before you activate it, you can get a full refund within 30 days.
-If you don’t change your mind, you have a year to activate your pass; after that, it expires.
+The Go City Rome Explorer Pass is backed by a 90-day risk-free guarantee.
+That means if you buy the pass but change your mind before you activate it, you can get a full refund within 90 days.
+If you don’t change your mind, you have a two years to activate your pass; after that, it expires.

 While I like the inclusion of concerts and dining on the pass, I feel like it comes at the expense of major sightseeing opportunities.
 That’s fine, as long as you know what you’re getting going in.

-Including the Vatican Museums, Sistine Chapel, and Basilica of St. Peter tour on your pass usually means you’ll get your money’s worth since that tour costs $61.96 on its own.
+Including the major sites – like the Coloseeum/Roman Forum, Vatican Museums/Sistine Chapel, and Basilica of St. Peter tour – in your selections usually means you’ll get your money’s worth.
 So, in terms of dollars and cents, the pass is worth it.

 I hope this review clarified how the pass works and helped you decide if it’s the right fit for you.
 If you decide to buy it for your trip to Rome, let us know what you think!